Sharon Van Etten

 SHARON VAN ETTEN TOUR DATES:

 Tuesday 3 March – The Hi-Fi, Melbourne with Tiny Ruins (NZ) & Heather Woods Broderick (USA).
-Tickets on sale 9am, Tuesday 28 October from from thehifi.com.au.
+Tickets on sale now from The Hi-Fi.

 Wednesday 4 March – The Zoo, Brisbane with Tiny Ruins (NZ) & Heather Woods Broderick (USA).
-Tickets on sale 9am, Tuesday 28 October from
+Tickets on sale now from Oztix.

 For all the attention that was paid to her 2012 break-through album Tramp, Sharon Van Etten is an artist with a manifest hunger to turn another corner.
 Her last Australian tour in early 2013 turned heads, and saw her perform a stunning rendition of ‘Give Out’ live on Channel 7’s Sunrise program, and delight triple j listeners and a global audience with a spin-tingling cover of Nick Cave’s ‘People Aint No Good’ for Like A Version.